11 Tips on How to Get Free First Class Airline Ticket Upgrades

 6. Use a Travel Rewards Card

-Capital One® Venture® Rewards Credit Card Earn 2 miles for any airline per dollar spent on any purchase, with a $59 annual fee.
-The fee is waived your first year as an account holder.
+With the earn 2 miles for any airline per dollar spent on any purchase, with a $95 annual fee.

 7. Fly Solo